VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 }
 ```

-That method receives a pointer to a struct called [UserInput](/documentation/api/struct-user-input/) that has the user input that was registered during the last game frame:
+That method receives a pointer to a struct called [UserInput](/documentation/api/struct-user-input/) that has the user input that was registered during the last game frame.

 ```cpp
 /// User's input